tomraster/tomraster/content/project/lars1/index.md

 ---
-title: Liquidity Constraints and Willingness to Pay for Solar Lamps and Water Filters in Jakarta
+title: The effects of bourgeois virtues on US innovation
-summary: <br> -- Robert Lensink, <u>Tom Raster</u>, Angelique Timmer <br> <i>The European Journal of Development Research (2018)</i> <br> <br> In this study, using the Becker–DeGroot–Marschak mechanism, we assess the Willingness to Pay for water filters and solar lamps in Indonesia.
-The study shows that credit constraints are important determinants of the low levels of WTP and low adoption rates of preventative health technologies.
-Providing women with an option to spread out the payments for these products over 50 weekly periods more than doubles the maximum WTP.
+summary: <br> -- Lars Harhoff Andersen, <u>Tom Raster</u> <br> <i>Work in progress</i> <br> <br> Praising hard work, risk-taking, and wealth accumulation, so-called bourgeois virtues, are hypothesized drivers of innovation and growth (McCloskey,2006, 2010, 2016).
+We test this claim, devising a new first-name-based measure of bourgeois virtues and leveraging quasi-exogenous exposure to the bourgeoisie that is provided by road trips of Henry Ford and Thomas Edison ("The Vagabonds") across the US (1914-24).
+Using variations in the timing of the road trips and the counties Ford and Edison visited, we find that their visits caused an increase in bourgeois virtues and patenting.
 tags:
 - Work in progress
 date: "2017-07-27T00:00:00Z"